-FEEDBACK AND SUPPORT
+FEEDBACK

-This text is and will remain free to download from the internet.
+The latest pdf edition of this text is and will remain free to download from the internet.
 I would be delighted to receive an email from you at fb@motionmountain.net, especially on the following issues:

-- What was unclear and should be improved?

-- What story, topic, riddle, picture or movie did you miss?
+- What was unclear and should be improved? - What story, topic, riddle, picture or film did you miss?

-- What should be corrected?